seetadev/create-fil-frame/README.md

 #### Flag Options

-- Storage Provider (--provider): This contains 4 options currently: storacha, lighthouse, akave, and main.
+- Storage Provider (--provider): This contains 7 options currently: storacha, lighthouse, akave, pyth, axelar, lit+lighthouse and main.
 - Skip package installation (--skip-install)

 For example, to initialise a project named `my-app`, with lighthouse as the storage onramp: